maxacode/Adept-Vocal-Alarm/README.md

 # Adept-Vocal-Alarm
-Smart alarm that will go off X amount of time before and voice the Message
+Smart alarm that will go off X amount of time before and voice the Message.
+Version 1.3